SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 The retablo is a new addition to the church as well.

 Today, the façade of the church has been covered with cement, purportedly to make up for the deterioration of the stones.
-While the new cement finish succeeds in replicating Luciano Oliver’s design of the façade, the use of modern cement instead of traditional lime mortar on the ancient stones was ill-advised.
+While the new cement finish succeeds in replicating Luciano Oliver’s design of the façade, using modern cement instead of traditional lime mortar on the ancient stones was an ill-advised decision.
 Lime mortar is much more porous than cement mortar, allowing dampness within the stones to evaporate, unlike modern cement, which traps moisture inside and hastens the deterioration of the antique structure.

 READ MORE: Shelter dialogue recap: Building architecture, disaster-resilience, and AI